KILTprotocol/spec-ext-credential-api/readme.md

 to create and fill in the claims.
 The role of the extension is to let the user authorize and sign off the claims prepared by the attester.

-The attester SHOULD provide a UI to create and fill in the details in the claim.
+The attester SHOULD provide a UI to create and fill in the details of the claim.

 The processing of the optional field `quote` is currently unspecified.